 The mosque is composed of a square prayer hall, 49.5 meters per side, preceded by a five bay portico to the north.
 The prayer hall is divided into nine equal bays -three rows of three- by the four large piers at the center that support heavy pointed arches carrying the nine domes.
 The center bay of the northernmost row serves as the court of entry behind the main entrance and is crowned with a lantern above the oculus of its dome.
 Its location also marks the intersection of the longitudinal and transverse axes, defined by the main entrance and mihrab and the side entrances, respectively.
-Domes along the longitudinal axis are raised on octagonal drums; the transition to dome, achieved with simple pendentives on the six other domes, is elaborated here with use of squinches, stalactites and belt of triangles.
+Domes along the longitudinal axis are raised on octagonal drums; the transition to dome, achieved with simple pendentives on the six other domes, is elaborated here with use of squinches, muqarnas, and a belt of triangles.
 The central bay of portico, similarly, is highlighted with a dome and raised cornice among the cross-vaulted side bays.
 A marble door frame, bearing the inscriptive plaque of the 1753 restoration, occupies the central arch.
 The row of faucets covered with canopy outside the portico are a contemporary addition.

 The interior of the mosque is adorned with painted decoration and large works of calligraphy dating from the second half of the 19th century.
-The stone mihrab and minber remain despite damage by fire.
+The stone mihrab and minbar remain despite damage by fire.
 The mihrab is unique with its small muqarnas niche placed inside the primary niche.
 Calligraphic decoration is also employed on the northern façade flanking the marble frame of the muqarnas portal.
 The fall of terrain west is compensated with a cascade of steps leading up to the western portal, known as the Kuyumcular Kapisi or the Jewelers' Portal, ornamented with red and white voussoirs on its double arch.

 Ayverdi, Ekrem Hakki.
-Osmanli mi?mâri^sinde Çelebi ve II.
+Osmanlı Mi'mârîsinde Çelebi ve II.
 Sultan Murad devri, 806-855 (1403-1451): II.
 Istanbul: Baha Matbaasi, 1972.

 Dijkema, F. Th.
 The Ottoman Historical Monumental Inscriptions in Edirne.
 Leiden: E.J.
 Brill, 1977.

 Goodwin, Godfrey.
-A history of Ottoman architecture.
+A History of Ottoman architecture.
 1971.
 Reprint, Baltimore: Johns Hopkins Press, 1997.

 Kuran, Aptullah.
-The mosque in early Ottoman architecture.
+The Mosque in Early Ottoman architecture.
 Chicago: University of Chicago Press, 1968.